Mazda CX-7

 The Mazda CX-7 is a mid-size crossover SUV from Mazda, and is the production version of the MX-Crossport concept car.
 It was shown publicly for the first time at the 2006 LA Auto Show in January.
 Production officially began on February 20, 2006 in Mazda's Ujina #2 factory in Hiroshima, and went on sale in April 2006 as a 2007 model.
-The CX-7 was Mazda's first mid-size SUV since the Navajo was discontinued in 1994.
+The CX-7 was Mazda's first mid-size SUV since the Navajo was discontinued in 1994, although the CX-7 is considered more of a 'Soft Roader'.

-The CX-7 was positioned below the larger Mazda CX-9; the vehicles did not share platforms.
+The mid-size CX-7 was positioned below the larger three-row Mazda CX-9; the vehicles did not share platforms.
 Instead, it used the Ford C1 platform that underpinned the Ford Focus and Mazda3.
-The CX-7 was discontinued in August 2012 in favor of the new Mazda CX-5.
+The CX-7 was discontinued in August 2012 in favor of the new Mazda CX-5; as the compact CX-5 has similar interior space to the mid-size CX-7.

 Specifications

 Engine and transmission

 Power comes from the same 2.3 L inline-4 MZR L3-VDT DISI engine used in the Mazdaspeed3 and Mazdaspeed6 coupled with a six-speed Aisin F21 automatic transmission, and tuned to produce 244 hp or 182 kW (Australian model 175 kW) at 5000 rpm and 258 lb·ft (350 N·m) of torque at a low 2500 rpm, 99% of the maximum torque is available to 5000 rpm.

 The MZR 2.3L DISI turbo engine was retuned in the North American specification CX-7 to deliver torque at a lower rpm for less turbo lag off the line, at the cost of power.
 This was achieved thanks to a redesigned, smaller K04 turbocharger.
 United Kingdom specification CX-7s featured the same, larger K04 turbocharger and transmission found in the Mazdaspeed line.